isaac-oliver/AI-Snake/README.md

 Snake Ai

-This project consists of building the classic snake game, and then teaching an AI to play the game.
+This project consists of building the classic snake game, and then teaching an AI to play the game using a rulebased AI model.

 Features